Roblox Corporation: Schlep controversy and lawsuit

 In August 2025, Roblox Corporation issued a cease-and-desist letter to YouTuber Schlep, prominent for conducting sting operations against alleged online predators via the platform.
 Roblox Corporation's letter stated that the activities of Schlep and other vigilante streamers were a violation of the platform's terms of service, and created an unsafe environment for users.
 Concurrent with the legal notice, Roblox terminated all accounts associated with Schlep and his group, and IP-banned him from the platform.
 This has also prompted multiple Roblox-affiliated content creators of the Roblox Video Stars Program to leave as protest.
 Following the controversy, Roblox Corporation's stock price fell by over 11%, reflecting investor concerns.
 Schlep later announced that he is planning to countersue Roblox.

 The company's actions were met with major backlash from many online communities who viewed Schlep's actions as necessary for community policing.
 The situation escalated significantly days later and included calls for the CEO to resign and a petition by U.S. representative Ro Khanna.
 Shortly after, Indonesia said that it began considering blocking Roblox in their country, and Qatar fully blocked Roblox.
 On August 14, Louisiana Attorney General Liz Murrill filed a child protection lawsuit against Roblox Corporation.
 The suit alleged that by actively shutting down independent efforts to expose potential dangers on its platform, Roblox was failing in its duty to protect underage users from harm.
 Roblox responded to the lawsuit on August 15.

+Lobbying and political influence

+In 2025, Roblox was among donors who funded the White House's East Wing demolition and planned building of a ballroom.